 - 1) Uncontrolled seepage (leachate outbreak),

 - 2) Displacement of the embankment,

 - 3) Blockage of control features, or

 - 4) Erosion, more than minor maintenance.

-If any of these conditions occur before the next annual inspection contact AEP Geotechnical Engineering immediately.
+If any of these conditions occur before the next annual inspection, contact the Geotechnical Engineering Services (GES) section immediately.

 ATTACHMENT A